« Previous Page

 if your teen has a

-substance abuse problem, then he or she needs to be
+substance use problem, then he or she needs to be

 seen by a doctor, a counselor, or both.
-If your teen is addicted to a drug or
+If your teen is dependent on a drug or

 alcohol, he or she may need to have detoxification treatment or a treatment

 that replaces the substance with medicine.
 Medicine works best if it is

 combined with one-on-one or family counseling, or both.

 to substance use, called relapse, is common after treatment.
 It is not a

 failure on the part of your teen or the treatment program.
 Recovery from